raiswathi5/prudential-assignment/README.md

+# prudential_assignment

-This application uses goodreads api to look for books by title, author or isbn code.
+This application uses goodreads api to look for books by name.

 This project was bootstrapped with `create-react-app` and deployed live at https://prudential-assignment.herokuapp.com/